scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 The graphics mode scaler, aspect ratio, and stretch mode settings work together to change the resolution and display of each game.

 For the SDL Surface graphics mode, the scaler is applied first, then the aspect ratio correction, and finally the stretch mode.
-For the OpenGL graphics mode there is no scaler and the aspect ratio correct and stretch modes are applied together in one pass to arrive to the final image.
+For the OpenGL graphics mode there is no scaler and the aspect ratio correction and stretch modes are applied together in one pass to arrive to the final image.
 This means that when you want to preserve pixels, you may prefer to use the OpenGL mode, especially if you use aspect ratio correction.
 The aspect ratio correction in the SDL Surface mode introduces some irregularities that can be avoided with the OpenGL mode.

-Render modes are only applicable to some older games that were designed to be played on multiple systems, and lets us choose which system's graphics to replicate.
+Render modes are only applicable to some older games that were designed to be played on multiple systems, and let us choose which system's graphics to replicate.

 .. _graphics: